Arappalayam

 Arappalayam or Arapalayam ([aːɾappaːɭaɪjam]) is a neighbourhood in Madurai city of Tamil Nadu State, India.
 It is on the south bank of the River Vaigai.
-The PIN Code for Arasaradi-Arappalaym is 625016.
+The PIN code for Arasaradi-Arappalayam is 625016.

 Arappalaym was one of the 72 palayams created under Madurai Nayak's rule.
 In Tamil, Aaru means river and Palayam means area.
 As it is situated on the river bank it got the name Arappalayam (aka Aatruppalayam).

 History

 Arappalyam has a very long history.
 Arappalyam is mentioned in one of the 64 Thiruvilayaadalgal of lord Siva.
 Arappalyam is called Pittukku Mann sumantha thiruthalam. and also it has Ramarpathan which was called Ramanpettai.